RuinanLin/public_notes/markdown_guide/extended_syntax/extended_syntax.md

 [A link to custom ID](#custom-id)

 [^2]: As you can see, github does not support custom IDs.
 IDs are auto-generated only.
 When you write `## My Section`, it will automatically generate an ID like `my-section`, and we can link to it using `[Go to section](#my-section)`

+First Term
+: This is the definition of the first item.

+Second Term
+: This is one definition of the second item.
+: This is another definition of the second item.